-The first part of our Camino was from Viladesuso to A Ramallosa on the Coastal Route, then after Baina we followed the coast on the Senda Literal to A Ramallosa.
-It will be 3 kilometers shorter if you are starting in Mougás.
-Ours was 19.15 kilometers (11.9 miles) from our friend Glyvia's house in Viladesuso.
-It will only be 16 kilometers (10 miles) if you are starting in Mougás.
+The first part of our Camino was from Viladesuso to Baiona on the Coastal Route, then after Baina we followed the coast on the Senda Literal to A Ramallosa.
+It will be 2.5 kilometers shorter if you are starting in Mougás.
+Ours was 17.8 kilometers (11.1 miles) from our friend Glyvia's house in Viladesuso to A Ramallosa.
+It will only be 15.3 kilometers (9.5 miles) if you are starting in Mougás.
 However, if you choose to keep on the Coastal Route farther inland, after Baiona, add one kilometer to either total!
 The traditional stage ends here in A Ramallosa for a very short day.

-Our second part was from A Ramallosa to San Miguel de Oia, now along the Senda Litoral for a total of an additional 8.44 kilometers (5.24 Miles), shown in red in the second map below.
-We did this to combine the next three, short traditional stages from Viladesuso (or Mougás) to Redondela into two, as we were walking strong and wanted to cover more ground.
+Our second part was from A Ramallosa to San Miguel de Oia, now along the Senda Litoral, but our own alternative for a total of an additional 8.44 kilometers (5.24 Miles), shown in red in the second map below.
+We did this to combine three, short traditional stages from Viladesuso (or Mougás) to Redondela into two, as we were walking strong and wanted to cover more ground.
 We also wanted to walk the final available beaches on the Senda Litoral before joining the Central Route in Redondela a day later.

 Here are my google maps for day twenty, created from my uploaded GPS tracks for the day.
-I placed the albergues/hotels/cafés on the maps that we visited.
-For a complete list of accommodations, click here.
+I placed albergues, hotels, cafés, supermarkets and churches and other places of interest on the map.
 There are plenty of services along the way on this entire route, as you can see from the map below.
 I added some for your reference, but there are many more.

 There are two relatively significant climbs on the first part of the day, 100 and 70 meters, that you can see on the elevation profile below.
 For the second part of the day, you can see the long, flat walk on the Praia America!
 There is also a milder climb from the coast to meet the PO-325, of about 50 meters.
 Nothing super strenuous, yet your body will notice!

 We began our day at our friend Glyvia's house with a hearty continental breakfast, including bread and cheese.
 It was a great start to the day.

-We had stayed overight at her "Albergue de Glyvia."
+We had stayed overnight at her "Albergue de Glyvia."
 She decided that she wanted to walk the first few kilometers with us to the albergue in Mougás.
 We were thrilled.

 Since it is one hour later in Spain than Portugal, it did not get light until about 8:30 when we set off for the day.